-Bacon Cheeseburger ($6.99) was of decent size and had tons of bacon.
-They did ask how we wanted it and produced a slightly reddish medium rare.
-Not juicy or particular good beef quality.
+Bacon Cheeseburger ($8.19) was of decent size and had tons of bacon.
+They asked how we wanted it done, and produced a slightly reddish medium rare.
+Slightly juicy or not particularly great beef quality even though they say they grind USDA Choice Angus Beef daily.
 Cheese was of standard quality and needs to be upgraded.
-No claims of organic or Angus meat here.

 They have a huge condiment bar with lots of fresh items, so you can load up tomatoes, lettuce, pickles etc.

-Chili Dog ($4.99) with cheese (+$0.50) was a heaping mess that needed to be eated with a fork and knife.
+Chili Dog ($4.99) with cheese (+$0.50) was a heaping mess that needed to be eaten with a fork and knife.
 The chili was average and not particularly spicy.

 Hot Dog ($3.99) had a huge dog that exceeded the bun’s size.
 Decent quality but not as good as a Windy City dog.